xma711/notebook/software_engineering/git/github/README.md

 *git commit -m "add hello world file"*
 the "-m" allows you to add a logging message so that you know what you have done in the future.

-note that we normally don't commit any binary files or images or videos to github. these files are usually big and do not often subject to changes. adding them to the github repo will slow down the "git pull" (obtaining the latest changes) by everyone else and make the repo untidy.
+Note that we normally don't commit any binary files or images or videos to github. these files are usually big and do not often subject to changes. adding them to the github repo will slow down the "git pull" (obtaining the latest changes) by everyone else and make the repo untidy.
 Therefore, please check your changes carefully before you do a "git commit".

-one tip. if you edit an existing file that has been committed before, you can skip the "git add" by using "git commit -am", where "a" means 'all'.
+One tip. if you edit an existing file that has been committed before, you can skip the "git add" by using "git commit -am", where "a" means 'all'.
-e.g. *git commit -am "edit hello world file"*
+E.g. *git commit -am "edit hello world file"*

 note that each commit is a snapshot of the repo at a particular time. you can check the past commits by:
 *git log*